 Shinjiro Torii founded Suntory with the spirit of ‘sharing the profit with society’, and this spirit lives on today.
 We want to create harmony with people by making a positive impact on the communities that produce and consume our products.
 We do this through the way we work, the social contributions we make, and the messages our brands promote.

-In France, we are partnering with different associations “Nos quartiers ont des talents” and “L’AFEV” that are developing social links, empowering less favored young adults as they enter the work force and fighting against school dropout.
+In France, we are partnering with different associations “Le Secours Populaire Français”acting against poverty and exclusion and “L’AFEV” empowering less favored young adults as they enter the work force and fighting against school dropout.

 Harmony with employees

 Our company is defined by the way we work.
 We will ensure harmony with employees by working with an ethos that is open, flexible and accountable, supporting our people throughout our supply chain and ensuring that we, and they, maintain the highest standards in everything we do.

 All employees across SBFE have a ‘Growing for Good’ day entitlement.
 This is a paid day that can be given back to the community through volunteering or fundraising.
 In 2019 around 20% of our employees used their day to support local community initiatives, this ranged from clearing up litter from beaches in the Caribbean and cannals in Amsterdam, to supporting our Love Your Forest anti-litter campaign in the Forest of Dean in the UK.

 In Portugal, twenty of our employees participated in a waste cleaning day at Sintra Beach.
 And in November another fifty of our employees based in Carcaixent spent the day cleaning and restoring a riverbank as part of the Guardians of Water project.
 Our volunteers also participated in a workshop learning all about the importance of clean water and healthy river eco-systems.